zicklag/docs-1/docs/app/display-templates.md

+---
+description: Display Templates, a utility used throughout Directus, allow you to set Field Values and custom text in order to better represent the Items in a Collection.
+readTime: 12 minutes
+---

 # Display Templates

 > Display Templates, a utility used throughout Directus, allow you to set Field Values and custom text in order to